 When you are stuck mud, your instinct tells you to hit the gas pedal hard but you are only making your problem worse.
 You are digging deeper into the mud, may even damage tires, axles, transmissions, drivelines.
 Avoid the urge to slam your foot on the gas and try to stay calm and assess the situation.

-Assessing the situation will give you an idea on what you do.
-Check to see if your vehicle’s tailpipe is clear of snow or mud so as to prevent carbon monoxide from building up dangerous gases in the car.
-If your car is buried deep that the axle or chassis rest on ground, you’ll likely have work cut out for you.
+Assessing the situation will give you an idea of what you do.
+Check to see if your vehicle’s tailpipe is clear of snow or mud so as to prevent carbon monoxide from building up to dangerous gases in the car.
+If your car is buried deep that the axle or chassis rests on the ground, you’ll likely have work cut out for you.
 If you have more than one wheel sunken into the loose material, especially if they are drive wheels, or if the vehicle is teetering by its frame severely enough to alter its weight distribution, reducing traction in the drive wheels.

 If the case is less severe you may get out relatively easy.
 With wheels pointing straight (to reduce drag), using your steering wheeling, accelerate gently.
-Rock your vehicle gently (back up slowly and then move forward slowly and repeat) and try to get your vehicle out of mud.
-For automatic transmission, use lowest setting and for manual transmission, use higher gear like first or second.
+Rock your vehicle gently (back up slowly and then move forward slowly and repeat) and try to get your vehicle out of the mud.
+For automatic transmission, use the lowest setting and for manual transmission, use higher gear like first or second.
 If you move slightly, but don’t escape, throttle up and try to conserve the momentum you’ve built.

 If this doesn’t get your car unstuck, then try turning the steering wheel slightly and try rocking your vehicle gently again.
 If there is anyone around to help you, have them push the car from behind while you gently press on the gas.
 Ask them to position themselves at whichever end of the car points opposite the direction of escape.
 Avoid flooring the engine as this will damage the transmission.